 But I was also “done” – done – done with what I didn't know, but I knew something had to change.
 My life had been reduced to rigid absolutes: black or white, truth or a lie, you’re with me-or-you’re-not.
 And I was so, so angry.

 Fortunately, I took to heart what the treatment center’s family therapist said to do.
 I attended as many family group programs at the center as were available and started participating in a 12-step program for family and friends of a loved one who misuses alcohol.
 I found a therapist who specialized in the family side of this disease and spent three years in Cognitive Behavioral Therapy (CBT) with him.
 I needed to unwire the many stress-related, unhealthy, reactionary coping skills I’d adopted in order to stay emotionally safe in the almost four decades I’d spent grappling with secondhand drinking.

-It was also in this therapy I discovered the full impact on me of the sexual assault by a boyfriend’s father when I was a teen – another trauma.
-I had so deeply buried the stripping away of “Lisa” caused by that experience, thus healing that trauma was as important as healing the trauma caused by SHD.
+It was also in this therapy I discovered the full impact on me of the sexual assault when I was a teen and the cover-up that followed –- another ACE/trauma.
+I had so deeply buried the stripping away of “Lisa” caused by that experience, thus healing that trauma (ACE) was as important as healing the trauma caused by SHD.

 And in the midst of all this, I did what I do – I researched.
 I had to understand how I went so far down; why I’d tolerated secondhand drinking for so, so, so long; and on what basis treatment professionals could possibly think alcoholism (addiction) was a disease.
 What I learned and continue to learn has been life changing.

 Advances in imaging technologies and the resulting brain research provided and continue to provide insights and answers like never before.
 In fact much of what we know about the human brain has been discovered in the recent 10-15 years.

 - how the brain works, wires, develops, and maps to control everything we think, feel, say, and do